 Whatever the format – and mixing them up is a good idea, to give a range of training stimulus – the idea is to finish the run feeling as though you’ve had to push yourself, but without having to give 100 per cent.

-Like Elvira, the final two or three weeks of Fergal’s plan should be a tapering period where he gradually reduces the mileage, but keeps a little bit of the faster running to keep his legs sharp.
+Like Eve, the final two or three weeks of Fred’s plan should be a tapering period where he gradually reduces the mileage, but retains a little bit of the faster running to keep his legs sharp.

 Cross training for 10K

-Hopefully the above gives you an idea of how you can train for your first 10K, or improve your PB, whether you are a beginner like Elvira, or more experienced like Fergal.
+Hopefully the above gives you an idea of how you can train for your first 10K, or improve your PB.

 It is important to consider yourself, your running history, and your goals when devising your training plan.
-Look at your current fitness, look at your goals, then consider what you need to get from one to the other.
+Look at your current fitness, look at your goals, then think about what you need to get from one to the other.

 - Do you need to work on your speed or your endurance?